ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.07

+* In Studio's playlist viewer, NVDA will no longer appear to do nothing or play error tones when attempting to delete tracks or after clearing the loaded playlist while focused on playlist viewer.
 * In encoder settings, "stream label" has been renamed to "encoder label".
 * Dedicated stream labeler command (F12) has been removed from encoders.
 Encoder labels can be defined from encoder settings dialog (Alt+NVDA+0).